ordina-jworks/ordina-jworks.github.io/_posts/2017-04-24-Blockchain-Introduction.md

 ### Private vs Public
 #### Private
 * The company that controls the private chain can alter the rules of the chain.
 In some cases this can be necessary.
-* The nodes that confirm a block are known so there can’t be a majority by a chinese mining farm with a 51% attack.
+* The nodes that confirm a block are known so there can’t be a majority by a mining farm with a 51% attack.
-* Transactions are cheaper then with public chains.
+* Transactions are cheaper than with public chains.
 This is because they need to be verified by less nodes.
 * Nodes are well connected and errors can be fixed quickly with manual interaction.
 This means that these networks give a faster confirmation and they will always be faster than public networks.
 * Private blockchains are just better at privacy because the access to the blockchain can be limited.

 #### Public
 * The users from the chain get protected from the developers because there is stuff that they can’t even do to the network.
+The developers / creators are not the owners of the network and don't have more or less privileges than normal users.
 * These chains are a lot more transparent because everyone can always see what is happening inside the chain.
 <blockquote class="clear"><p>
 “In some cases, public is clearly better; in others, some degree of private control is simply necessary.